spookyQubit/TrafficSignClassification/writeup_template.md

 The plot suggests that the distribution of the number of labes in training and validation datasets are different.

 ### Input Images
+A peek into the images in the training dataset shows us that some of the images are difficult to classify.
+For example, notice the "No passing" image below.
 ![alt text][image3]